10 Exclusive Books With Morally Grey Characters

 6. The Poppy War

-The book is inspired by real events in Chinese history, The Rape of Nanking.
-So there is a chapter later in the book that contains a lot of very difficult-to-read content based on things that truly happened in wartime.
-It is one of the most difficult to read passages that I have read.
+Real events inspire the book in Chinese history, The Rape of Nanking.
+So, a chapter later in the book contains a lot of difficult-to-read content based on things that genuinely happened in wartime.
+It is one of the most difficult-to-read passages that I have read.
 We’re getting morally grey characters, and it is phenomenal.

 Author: R. F. Kuang